 • Experiencing domestic violence.

-• Participating in a program that is a Local Program to Increase Employability (LPIE) at a public institution (this list is available online from CDSS).
+• Participating in a program that is a Local Program to Increase Employability (LPIE) at a public institution (more on this in the next section)

 There are specific rules used to determine whether a college student (age 18 through 49) is eligible for CalFresh.
 If you or a member of your household are currently attending college or university half time or more (as defined by your school’s degree/transfer requirements, often 7.5 units), you MAY be eligible to participate in CalFresh if you meet any one of the following criteria: